 - Changes in regulations and legislation

 What applied years ago when your company launched may no longer be relevant to your organization today.
-Bringing compliance experts from a PEO into the fold is one of the smartest ways to cover your bases and protect your organization.
-Professional HR managers are up to date with every regulatory change in every state and industry.
-They will inform you of current compliance requirements and upcoming proposed legislation affecting your business.
-Their insight positions you to pivot quickly if needed.
-Additionally, if you are working with a Certified PEO, they will hold sole liability for federal tax filings, removing that layer of liability from your organization.
+Bringing compliance experts from a PEO into the fold is one of the smartest ways to cover your bases and protect your business.
+A PEO’s HR managers are up to date with regulatory changes in every state and industry.
+They will inform you of current compliance requirements and upcoming proposed legislation affecting your business, and their insight positions you to pivot quickly if needed.
+Additionally, if you are working with an IRS Certified PEO (CPEO), they will hold sole liability for federal tax filings, removing that layer of liability from your organization.

-Partnering with a PEO is a smart investment for employers wanting to increase efficiency, consolidate costs, focus on their business, attract and retain top employees, and worry less about maintaining compliance.
-When you evaluate the impact of hard costs, soft costs, and opportunity cost savings, working with a PEO clearly pays off.
+Partnering with a PEO can help employers increase efficiency, consolidate costs, focus on their business, attract and retain top employees, and maintain compliance.
+When you evaluate the impact of hard costs, soft costs, and opportunity cost savings, working with a PEO clearly pays off—but not all PEOs are equal.